10 Reasons Why “Commuting” is More Fun in the Philippines

 10. Because You Are Never Lost!

-Wherever you are in the Philippines, whoever you meet, there is, at least, one thing that will make you fall in love with this country.
+Wherever you are, whoever you meet, there is, at least, one thing that will make you fall in love with this country.

-Whether it’s the powdery beach, the warm Filipino smile, or the amazing diving experience, you can never go wrong about getting lost in paradise.
+Whether it’s the powdery beach, the warm Filipino smile, or the amazing diving experience, you can never go wrong about getting lost in this sunny side of the globe.